frontenddogma/web-development-glossary/manuscript/s.md

 Service worker
 : A JavaScript file that operates as a type of web worker.
 Service workers work separately from the main browser thread to handle push notifications, synchronize data in the background, cache or retrieve resource requests, intercept network requests, and receive centralized updates.
 Service workers are used in an attempt to give progressive web apps the ability to provide the high performance and rich experience of native mobile apps, with the low storage space, real-time updates, and improved search engine visibility of traditional web apps.
 Service workers go through a three-step lifecycle of registration, installation, and activation.&nbsp;[†](#w-pwa)

+Session
+: A temporary and interactive information interchange between two or more communicating devices, or between a computer and a user.
+A session is established at a certain point in time, and brought to an end at a later point.
+An established communication session may involve more than one message in each direction.
+A session is typically stateful, meaning that at least one of the communicating parties needs to hold information about the current state and the session history in order to be able to communicate, as opposed to stateless communication, where the communication consists of independent requests with responses.&nbsp;[†](#w-session)

 Session hijacking
 : The exploitation of a valid computer session—sometimes also called a session key—to gain unauthorized access to information or services in a computer system.
 In particular, session hijacking is used to refer to the theft of a cookie used to authenticate a user to a remote server.
 It has particular relevance to web developers, as the HTTP cookies used to maintain a session on many websites can be easily stolen by an attacker using an intermediary computer or with access to the saved cookies on the victim’s computer.
 After successfully stealing appropriate session cookies, an adversary might use the Pass the Cookie technique to hijack the session.&nbsp;[†](#w-session-hijacking)